uz0/llm/docs/01_prompt.md

 Do not modify:
 - The API endpoint (/api/auth/login) - backend team owns this
 - The redirect logic after successful login
-- The form validation (already working)"
+- The form validation (already working)
 ```

 #### Why good: